Procedure Guide ·Vaccination ·2026

 What Vaccines Are Given

-Core vaccines for all cats: FVRCP (feline viral rhinotracheitis, calicivirus, panleukopenia) — a combo shot protecting against three serious diseases.
-Rabies — required by law in most states.
-Non-core: FeLV (feline leukemia virus) — recommended for outdoor cats and those exposed to unknown-status cats.
+Core vaccines: FVRCP (protects against three serious diseases) and rabies - required for all cats.
+Non-core: FeLV (feline leukemia) - recommended for outdoor cats.
 FVRCP + Rabies are required for all cats

 The Process

-Vaccines are given as quick injections, usually in the hind leg or between the shoulder blades.
-Each injection takes seconds.
-Your vet will do a brief physical exam before vaccinating.
+Quick injections, usually in the leg or between shoulder blades.
+Exam precedes vaccination.
 Kittens start at 6-8 weeks with boosters every 3-4 weeks until 16 weeks.
-Adult cats get boosters annually or every 3 years depending on the vaccine type.
+Adults get boosters annually or every 3 years.
 Kitten series: 3-4 visits from 6-16 weeks

 Cost Breakdown - $50-$100/visit